ThomasBaruzier/rank-arch-mirrors/README.md

 - Two-stage testing: Latency + download speed
 - ArchLinux and ArchLinuxArm support
 - Multithreaded queries for latency checks
-- See download speed, latency, and a combined score before applying changes
+- See download speed, latency, and a combined score
-- Backs up the current mirrorlist and asks for confirmation before making changes
+- Backs up the current mirrorlist and asks for confirmation

 ---